Vmonicagit/tathastu_test/README.md

 # tathastu_test
-task submission for git certificate these are some javascript code
+task submission for git certificate. these are some javascript code